seahyinghang8/asst2/README.md

 ### Hints ###

-By convention, web browsers only permit 6 simultaneous connections to a single server.
-Therefore, the chat server will not behave properly if you attempt to open more than 6 tabs in the same browser.
+By convention, web browsers only permit six simultaneous connections to a single server.
+Therefore, the chat server will not behave properly if you attempt to open more than six tabs in the same browser.
 To test with more than six connections, either open multiple browsers, or use multiple browser sessions (e.g. by using the `firefox -P <profile>` command-line parameter).
-That said, historically few students have encountered bugs with 8 connections that were not already apparent with 6
+That said, historically few students have encountered bugs with eight connections that were not already apparent with six.

 ## Environment Setup and Compiling ##